benfiola/seven-days-to-die/README.md

 | SETTING\_[Key]      |         | Defines a property named `[Key]` in the `serverconfig.xml` file                                                                                          |
 | UID                 | 1000    | The UID to run the server as                                                                                                                             |

-## Downloading SDTD + Caching
+## Downloading 7DTD + Caching

-On startup, the docker image will attempt to download the SDTD dedicated server version defined by the `MANIFEST_ID` environmnent variable.
+On startup, the docker image will attempt to download the 7DTD dedicated server version defined by the `MANIFEST_ID` environmnent variable.

 To prevent unnecessary rebuilds, this entrypoint supports file caching.
 If you mount a local path to `/cache`, and set `CACHE_ENABLED="true"` - the file cache is enabled.
 You can customize file cache sizes by setting the `CACHE_SIZE_LIMIT` environment variable to a size (in megabytes).